nemecyseu/.github/profile/README.md

 ![NEMECYS Banner](https://github.com/nemecyseu/.github/blob/main/profile/assets/Nemecys-Logo-banner.png)

-# Scope of the Community
+# Scope of the Working Group

 NEMECYS aims to enhance the cybersecurity of connected medical devices (CMDs) across their entire lifecycle, addressing the needs of all stakeholders, including medical device manufacturers, integrators, and operators.